Volentix/vdexnode/README.md

 3. VTX<br />
     We will prioritize the most serious holders of VTX
 ### Approval
-- Please send key to marwan@volentixlabs.com
+- Please send public key to marwan@volentixlabs.com for approval.
-  for approval.

 ## Install